manmohanmohanty95/jackdog/README.md

 # jackdog
-I want be a bug codder
+I want be a bug codder.
 wow